felipeguimaraens/felipeguimaraens/README.md

 ## 🧰 Work
-I'm an Brazilian IT agent with more than 5 years of experience working as IT support agent and software development  with interessests in: embedded electronics, C/C++ languagem and games programming.
+I'm an Brazilian IT agent with more than 5 years of experience working as IT support agent and software development  with interessests in: embedded electronics, C/C++ languagem and low level programming.

 ## 🛠 Skills